Login

 Photo: Anna Gaffney

 Haydn Reeder was born in Melbourne in 1944 and graduated from the University of Melbourne.
 He undertook postgraduate studies in piano and composition at the Graz and Vienna Academies of Music.
 In 1991 he gained his Master of Arts at La Trobe University, Melbourne, for his compositions and a thesis.
-His music has also been influenced by his contact with musicians such as Alfred Brendel, Harrison Birtwistle and Gyorgy Ligeti.
+An APA Scholarship enabled him to gain his PhD from the University of Melbourne in 2005.
+His music has been influenced by his contact with musicians such as Alfred Brendel, Harrison Birtwistle, Pierre Boulez and Gyorgy Ligeti.

 In 1992, two of his works, Games of Balance for harp solo and Celebration of the Mandala for seven trombones, reached the final round in the Fukai International Harp Music Competition (Japan) and the International Trombone Association Contest (USA), respectively.

 His piano solo Masks has been recorded on the Move label, and, in 1996, Vienna Modern Masters issued a CD containing Lark 2 for saxophone and orchestra.
 In 2000, his ensemble work After the Cry was released on CD by the Melbourne Composers League who has also issued a double CD (2009) containing his Strong Song and Display for two pianos.
-Available also is a CD entitled amBivALAeNCE, containing Molto espressivo for violin and piano, Chants at Play with Solid Background played by Het Trio, Glances, Repose for solo violin, Mandala Rite for clarinet and guitar and Interplay for guitar and electronics.
+Available also is his self-compiled CD entitled amBivALAeNCE, containing Molto espressivo for violin and piano, Chants at Play with Solid Background played by Het Trio, Glances, Repose for solo violin, Mandala Rite for clarinet and guitar and Interplay for guitar and electronics.
+Recent recordings are available, from the composer and the AMC, of live performances of Return to the Distilled Gold for 2 guitars and The Past is in the Present as we look to the Future for piano.

 Selected Commissions